UMN-LATIS/Leaflet-MiniMap/readme.md

+# Differences:
+Designed for finite images vs. infinite images of maps Click minimap to teleport
+Drag minimap positioning rectangle
+Zoom on minimap is disabled

 # Leaflet.MiniMap

 Leaflet.MiniMap is a simple minimap control that you can drop into your leaflet map, and it will create a small map in the corner which shows the same as the main map with a set zoom offset.
 (By default it is `-5`.)